vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/latest/migrate-0-10-0-to-0-11-0.md

 **Version 0.11.0 onwards**

-It now matches the rest of the command line semantic:
+It now matches the rest of the command line semantics:

 ```sh
 vegawallet command send ...